howsoai/platform-installation-examples/kots-existing-cluster/README.md

 ### Test the installation

-Set up a test user and python client environment using the [instructions here](../common/README.md#login-to-the-howso-platform).
+Set up a test user and Python client environment using the [instructions here](../common/README.md#login-to-the-howso-platform).

 If you need to additionally configure the Howso Platform - you can bring up the KOTS admin screen with the following command:
 ```sh